ParthaPRay/GenBench/README.md

 # GenBench
 An benchmark pf codes for evaluating debugging skills of generative AI tools like ChatGPT, Google Bard.

 The GenBench consists of total 20 programming langauges having 5 code snippets for each.
 Thus, 100 code snippets are present in GenBench code set.

+# Each language has one each of the folllowing bug into the GenBench code set.
+* Syntax Checking
+* Logic Checking
+* Concurrency
+* Memory Management
+* Design Patterns

 # Following Languages are included
 * Languages